 I first went with Phenomic because I valued that it was a younger project, and therefore had more opportunities for me to contribute to its source code.
 Getting started with Phenomic was okay, but the documentation wasn’t as easy to follow as it could/should have been.
 I later put less interest in open source contribution-potential as a decision-making factor, as I figured I’d prefer to spend free time on other projects.

 I knew NextJS and Gatsby were stronger alternatives with larger communities, so I moved onto NextJS.

 NextJS seemed cool to me because I’m interested in developing server-side apps, and NextJS is currently the main contender in the SSR space.

-However, for my needs for a blog, I didn’t find a quick and easy go-to repo to clone that had clean Markdown support.
+However, for my blogging needs, I didn’t find a quick and easy go-to repo to clone that had clean Markdown support.
 It was a lot of emphasis on

-markdown-in-js when what I wanted was plain Markdown parsing.
+markdown-in-js when what I wanted was plain and simple Markdown parsing.

 The team was also deprecating the existing markdown plugin in favor of a better one (IIRC to better support my use case of plain Markdown), however, this was all too complicated for me to deal with.

 I realized that while NextJS was great for SSR and that I wanted to become more familiar with it, what I really needed was something more basic that was best for blogging and that would get me going super fast.